At the Immigrant's Table

 Colombian girl going through coffee beans

 In Colombia, beverages are deeply integrated into daily life and traditions.
 For instance, cafe Tinto, black coffee with sugar, is a cultural icon.
-It highlights the country's prized coffee beans and Colombians' love for sweetness.
+It highlights the country's prized coffee beans and love for Colombian desserts.

 Drinks like canelazo and lulada reflect the nation's diverse climates and ingredients.
 Canelazo is popular in cooler regions, while lulada is a favorite along the hot and humid Caribbean coast.